rackerlabs/design-system/_component_design/buttons-bar.md

 layout: component
 category: Components
 usage: >
-  A button bar consolidates multiple simple buttons into one multi-button component.
-You can combine multiple simple buttons and a single drop-down button.
+  A button bar consolidates multiple buttons into one multi-button component.
+You can combine multiple buttons and a single drop-down button.
 preview-image: preview-images/buttons-bar.svg
 status: stable
 resource: true